 Burlig, Fiona, Bushnell, James, Rapson, David and Wolfram, Catherine “Low Energy: Estimating Electric Vehicle Electricity Use“ (Revised March 2021) (Revised version published in AEA Papers and Proceedings, March 2021) | WP-313R | Blog Post

 We provide the first at-scale estimate of electric vehicle (EV) home charging.
-Previous estimates are either based on surveys that reach conflicting conclusions, or are extrapolated from a small, unrepresentative sample of households with dedicated EV meters.
-We combine billions of hourly electricity meter measurements with address level EV registration records from California households.
-The average EV increases overall household load by 2.9 kilowatt-hours per day, less than half the amount assumed by state regulators.
-Our results imply that EVs travel 5,300 miles per year on electric power–under half of the US fleet average for gasoline cars.
-This raises questions about transportation electrification for climate policy.
+Previous estimates are based on conflicting surveys or are extrapolated from a small, unrepresentative sample of households with dedicated EV meters.
+We combine billions of hourly electricity meter measurements with address-level EV registration records from California households, including 64,000 EV owners.
+The average EV increases overall household load by 2.9 kilowatt-hours per day, well under half the amount assumed by state regulators.
+Results imply that EVs travel less than expected on electric power, raising questions about transportation electrification for climate policy.